Farah5977/intern-repo/clean_code.md

 - Renaming variables or functions to be clearer.
 - Breaking a long function into smaller helper functions with meaningful names.
 - Removing dead or commented-out code instead of explaining why it is there.
+-
 If a comment is trying to explain confusing code, that is often a signal that the code should be refactored.
 Clean, well-named functions usually need fewer comments because the intent is already clear.

+---

+## Handling Errors & Edge Cases

+### What was the issue with the original code?
+The original `calculateAverage` function assumed that the `numbers` argument was always a valid, non-empty array of numbers.
+It did not check for `null`, `undefined`, empty arrays, or invalid values.
+This could easily lead to crashes or `NaN` results if the function was called with unexpected input.

+### How did refactoring improve error handling?
+In the refactored version, I added a guard clause at the top of the function to ensure that `numbers` is a non-empty array.
+I also validated each element and threw clear errors if any value was not a valid number.
+Instead of failing silently or returning `NaN`, the function now fails fast with informative error messages, which makes bugs easier to detect and fix.

+### How does handling errors improve reliability?
+Handling errors and edge cases improves reliability because the code behaves predictably even when inputs are wrong.
+Guard clauses prevent invalid data from flowing through the rest of the function, and explicit errors make it clear what went wrong.
+This reduces hidden bugs, protects against unexpected crashes, and makes the behaviour of the function easier to understand and trust in real applications.